 “Political Theology” covers a multidisciplinary field of research that engages the unwieldy relationship between religion and politics out of a desire for justice.
 At the Political Theology Network Conference, we extend this engagement by bringing together scholars, activists, artists, and religious leaders working both inside and outside the academy.
 Lunch is included in the cost of registration.

 Please register here by Friday, October 11.

-Hosted by Union Theological Seminary and Columbia University and convened by the Political Theology Network, this conference is supported through a collaboration with the Villanova Political Theology Project, Emory University’s Center for the Study of Law and Religion, and a grant from the Henry Luce Foundation.
+Hosted by Union Theological Seminary and Columbia University Department of Religion and convened by the Political Theology Network.
+This conference is supported through a collaboration with the Villanova Political Theology Project, Emory University’s Center for the Study of Law and Religion, Columbia University Center on African-American Religion, Sexual Politics and Social Justice (CAARS), and a grant from the Henry Luce Foundation.